 Furthermore, mechanical exhaust and natural ventilation are not efficient enough to protect against:

-- Welding fumes from toxic materials, for example, stainless steel, coatings, hardfacing filler metals, etc.
+- Welding fumes from toxic materials, for example, stainless steel, coatings, hardfacing, etc.

 - From processes and practices that pollute the air too fast, for instance, high amperage (200A+) welding or hot-cutting.